shhossain/computer_science/README.md

 The name of the actual hardware that is used for cache memory is high-speed static random access memory (SRAM).
 The name of the hardware that is used in a computer's main memory is dynamic random-access memory (DRAM).

 Cache memory is not to be confused with the broader term cache.
 Caches are temporary data stores that can exist in both hardware and software.
 Cache memory refers to the specific hardware component that allows computers to create caches at various levels of the network.
-A cache is hardware or software that is used to store something, typically data, temporarily in a computing environment.
+A cache is a hardware or software that is used to store something, typically data, temporarily in a computing environment.

 ### [RAM](/Registers%20Cache%20and%20RAM/readme.md#ram)
-RAM (Random Access Memory) is a form of computer memmory that can be read and changed in any order, typically used to store working data and machine code.
-A random access memory device allows data items to be read or writtem in almost the same amoung of time regardless of the physical location of data inside the memory, in contrast with other direct-access data storage memdia (such as hard-disks, CD-RWS, DVD-RWs and the older magnetic tapes and drum memory), where the time required to read and write data items varies significantly depending on their physical locations on the recording medium, due to mechanical limitations such as media rotation speeds and arm movement.
+RAM (Random Access Memory) is a form of computer memory that can be read and changed in any order, typically used to store working data and machine code.
+A random access memory device allows data items to be read or written in almost the same amount of time regardless of the physical location of data inside the memory, in contrast with other direct-access data storage media (such as hard disks, CD-RWS, DVD-RWs and the older magnetic tapes and drum memory), where the time required to read and write data items varies significantly depending on their physical locations on the recording medium, due to mechanical limitations such as media rotation speeds and arm movement.